kingluddite/web-dev-notes/full-stack/meteor/meteor-react-udemy/meteor/20-refactor-function-to-class.md

   }
 ```

-We could use component based `state` to keep track of our intial `20` record count and then every click we increment it by `20`
+We could use component based `state` to keep track of our initial `20` record count and then every click we increment it by `20`